Corpus iurisprudentiae Romanae

 De lege Cornelia de falsis et de senatus consulto Liboniano

-(Concerning the Cornelian law on deceit and the Libonian Decree of the Senate.)
+(Concerning the Cornelian Law on Deceit and the Libonian Decree of the Senate.)

 1 Marcianus libro quarto decimo institutionum.
 Poena legis Corneliae irrogatur ei, qui falsas testationes faciendas testimoniave falsa inspicienda dolo malo coiecerit.
 1Item ob instruendam advocationem testimoniave pecuniam acceperit pactusve fuerit societatem coierit ad obligationem innocentium, ex senatus consulto coercetur.
 2Sed et si quis ob renuntiandum remittendumve testimonium dicendum vel non dicendum pecuniam acceperit, poena legis Corneliae adficitur. et qui iudicem corruperit corrumpendumve curaverit.
 3Sed et si iudex constitutiones principum neglexerit, punitur.
 4Qui in rationibus tabulis cerisve vel alia qua re sine consignatione falsum fecerint vel rem amoverint, perinde ex his causis, atque si erant falsarii, puniuntur. sic et divus Severus lege Cornelia de falsis damnavit praefectum Aegypti, quod instrumentis suis, cum praeerat provinciae, falsum fecit.
 5Is, qui aperuerit vivi testamentum, legis Corneliae poena tenetur.
 6Is, qui deposita instrumenta apud alium ab eo prodita esse adversariis suis dicit, accusare eum falsi potest.
 7Ad testamenta militum senatus consultum pertinet, quo lege Cornelia tenentur, qui sibi legatum fideicommissumve adscripserint.
 8Inter filium et servum et extraneum testamentum scribentes hoc interest, quod in extraneo, si specialiter subscriptio facta est ‘quod illi dictavi et recognovi’, poena cessat et capi potest, in filio vel servo vel generalis subscriptio sufficit et ad poenam evitandam et ad capiendum.
 9Ex illa quoque causa falsi poenae quis subicitur (ut divi quoque Severus et Antoninus constituerunt), ut tutores et curatores et qui officio deposito non restituerunt tutelam vel curationem cum fisco contrahere non possint ac, si quis adversus hanc legem profectus aerario obrepserit, ut perinde puniatur, ac si falsum commisisset.
 10Sed ad illos hoc non pertinet (ut idem principes rescripserunt), qui antequam tutelam susciperent haec gesserunt: nec enim excusationes admisisse, sed fraudes exclusisse.
 11Idem principes rescripserunt ita demum eum, qui rationem tutelae vel curae nondum reddidit, cum fisco contrahere non debere, si vivat is, cuius tutela administrata est: nam si decesserit, licet nondum heredi eius rationem reddiderit, iure eum contrahere.
 12Sed si iure hereditario successerunt in fiscalem contractum tutor vel curator, licet ante rationem redditam: non puto poenam locum habere, licet adhuc vivat is, cuius tutela vel cura administrata est. 13Poena falsi vel quasi falsi deportatio est et omnium bonorum publicatio: et si servus eorum quid admiserit, ultimo supplicio adfici iubetur.